 The increasing popularity of social networking sites has changed the face of the job search in many ways.
-According to the CareerBuilder survey, 70% of employers use social networking sites to research job candidates during the hiring process.
+According to a recent survey by CareerBuilder.com, approximately 45% of employers utilize social networking sites such as LinkedIn, Twitter, and Facebook to find out more about potential employees.
 Job seekers can also utilize these sites to network with professionals and peers in their target fields; learn more about companies and job openings; post information about current research, projects, or publications; and to create a professional public image (also called "e-image").
 For more information about managing your e-image, see Ready Reference D-15.

-LinkedIn - www.linkedin.com

-Connects past and present

-colleagues/classmates; professional alternative to

-other social networking sites.
+LinkedIn - www.linkedin.com Connects past and present colleagues/classmates; professional alternative to other social networking sites.